 This post may contain affiliate links.
 See full disclosure here.

 This post has been updated since it’s original November 2021 publish date.

-I love going to garage sales, Estate sales, thrifting and even local consignment stores.
-There is something about the hunt of an amazing treasure that lures me every time.
-As much as I love a good Big Box shopping trip now and again, thrifting can provide such unique finds for your home.
+I love going to garage sales, Estate sales, antiquing, thrifting and even local consignment stores.
+There is something about the hunt of an amazing treasure (and deal) that lures me every time.
+As much as I love a good Big Box shopping trip now and again – thrifting can provide such unique finds for your home.

 Best Thrift Stores in Albuquerque

 I have been collecting locations and marking my favorite Thrift Stores in Albuquerque for a while.
-There are so many great thrift stores near me.
-From shopping centers, old buildings and rows upon rows of strip malls in Albuquerque and it is surprising how many of them have amazing thrift stores tucked away in them!
+There are so many great thrift stores in our city.
+From shopping centers, old buildings and rows upon rows of strip malls in Albuquerque – it is surprising how many of them have amazing thrift stores tucked away in a corner!

 It felt fitting to share some of my favorite home decor thrift stores with you all.
-Whether you are passing through Albuquerque during Balloon Fiesta or reside here, be sure to download my Albuquerque Thrift Shop map and let me know which are YOUR favorite stops!
+Whether you are passing through visiting the Albuquerque during Balloon Fiesta or even if you reside here, be sure to download my Albuquerque Thrift Shop map and let me know which are YOUR favorite stops!

 (Also note, I rarely – if ever – thrift for clothing.
 Some of these places do have clothes, but I am focusing on home decor for this roundup.)

 Want to see some of my favorite thifting scores?